 - Promote returnees’ participation in community and peacebuilding processes on an equal basis with host communities.

-- Provide MHPSS activities at the individual, family and community levels that contribute to wider efforts to mend social fabrics and strengthen social cohesion.
+- Provision of MHPSS activities at the individual, family and community levels that contribute to wider efforts to mend social fabrics and strengthen social cohesion.

 - Promote positive coping strategies at individual, family and community levels to reduce emotional distress and use of violence among youth at risk.